-Dr. Pedrosa has been awarded numerous honors including the Best Teacher Award of the Department of Radiology at BIDMC (2005), Fellow of the Society of Computed Body Tomography and Magnetic Resonance Imaging (SCBT/MR)(2011), the Lauterbur Award from the SCBT/MR (2012), and the Golden Apple Award for the Best Teacher of the Department of Radiology at UTSW (2014).
-His NIH-funded translational research program in genitourinary cancers focuses on implementing novel MRI techniques for the identification of vascular MRI measures that correlate to aggressiveness and molecular measures of angiogenesis, and the measures of tumor perfusion as an indicator of initial and acquired resistance to antiangiogenic therapies in metastatic disease.
-Dr. Pedrosa has over 150 peer-review publications, reviews, book chapters, and editorials and has been an invited speaker over 95 times to national and international meetings.
+Dr. Pedrosa has been awarded numerous honors including the Best Teacher of the Department of Radiology at BIDMC (2005), Norman Joffe, MD Award to the Best All-round Radiologist at BIDMC (2006), Fellow of the Society of Computed Body Tomography and Magnetic Resonance Imaging (SCBT/MR)(2011), the Lauterbur Award from the SCBT/MR (2012), and the Golden Apple Award for the Best Teacher of the Department of Radiology at UTSW (2014).
+He has served as the Chair of the Educational and Scientific Body Programs for the International Society of Magnetic Resonance in Medicine (ISMRM) and the Scientific Committee for the SCBT/MR. He has been an invited speaker 95 times to national and international meetings.

 His translational research program in genitourinary cancers focuses on implementing novel quantitative MRI techniques for the prediction of aggressiveness, angiogenesis, and response to novel therapies.
 He has received multiple grants from the National Institute of Health and other funding agencies.
 Dr. Pedrosa is a member of the American College of Radiology Imaging Network (ACRIN) Genitourinary Committee, ACRIN Experimental Imaging Science Committee, and the Renal Cancer Task Force of the Genitourinary Steering Committee of the National Cancer Institute (NCI).